renpy/renpy/sphinx/source/screens.rst

     An :ref:`input value <input-values>` object that this input uses.
-    InputValue objects determine where the default value is taken from, what happens when the text is changed, what happens when enter is pressed, and if the text is editable.
+    InputValue objects determine where the default value is taken from, what happens when the text is changed, what happens when enter is pressed, and if the text is editable by default.

     This should not be given at the same time as `default` and `changed`.